koreiklein/dist_zero/README.md

 ```

 Virtual mode tests will spin up docker containers on the host running the tests,
 and cloud mode tests will spin up instances in the cloud.
-Tests should generally be written to clean up any
+The tests should generally be written to clean up any
 resources they use during testing, but you should still be aware that it's possible for tests to leak containers or
 cloud instances if something goes wrong with the cleanup.